Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/12-css-modules/README.md

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _01 linting_.
+If you want to follow this step guides you will need to take as starting point sample _11 react_.

 ## steps